MadMatcher/MadLib/docs/installation-guides/install-macOS-single-machine.md

+**This guide can be used if you are using Pandas on a single MacOS M1 machine.**

+**This guide can be used if you are using Spark on a single MacOS M1 machine.**

 ## How to Install MadLib on a MacOS M1 Machine

 This is a step-by-step guide to install MadLib on a single macOS machine with an M1 chip.
 If you are unsure whether your Mac has an M1 chip, click on the Apple in the top left corner of your screen > About This Mac.
 If it says Chip Apple M1, then you have an M1 chip.
 If it does not say Chip Apple M1, you do not have an M1 chip.